Life Insurance fraud does not happen very often on an annual basis. However, when these deceitful schemes are carried out, it can cost millions.

 Viginian Marks Brothers Fraudulent Plot

-Two brothers, Danny Marks and Mitchell Marks, pled guilty to a multi-million dollar life insurance plot in 2010, reports InsuranceNewsNet.com.
+Two brothers, Danny Marks and Mitchell Marks, pled guilty to a multi-million dollar life insurance plot, reports InsuranceNewsNet.com.

 Danny, 41, was sentenced to two years and two months in prison.
 While Mitchell, 58, was sentenced to 10 years on related charges.
 The Marks’ fraud consisted of $16 million worth of policies on elderly and sickly members of their own family.